CCS & PENSOLE Quick FAQs

 When does PLC open for enrollment?

-PLC will open for enrollment later this year.
+PLC will open for enrollment in February 2022.
 For updates, please sign-up for the school’s newsletter.

 When is the first day of classes?

-PLC’s first classes will take place on Detroit Day March 13, 2022, and will be located in CCS’s A. Alfred Taubman Center for Design Education until its permanent home in Detroit is selected and developed.
+PLC’s first classes will take place in May, 2022, and will be located in CCS’s A. Alfred Taubman Center for Design Education until its permanent home in Detroit is selected and developed.

 What courses will be taught at PLC?